The Evolution of Indigenous Relations in the City of Kamloops

 • It is expensive to do things the wrong way; taxpayers don’t want to carry the burden of a government’s mistakes in Indigenous relations.

 • Though you may have concerns about entering into discussions with your Indigenous neighbours for fear of using the wrong terminology or because these discussions may result in more engagement and increased timelines or costs, you need to do it.
 These discussions are not going away.
-They are only going to grow in importance due to requirements of other levels of government and Supreme Court of Canada decisions.
+They are only going to grow in importance due to the requirements of other levels of government and the Supreme Court of Canada's decisions.
 And, more importantly, it’s the right thing to do.

 • There are no suggestions because the search field is empty.